Women make up growing share of prison inmates

 Keeping women longer at the jail correlates with the increase in the prisons, said Lee: generally, felony-level cases take longer to prosecute.

-“We are also holding female inmates on misdemeanor charges for longer periods of time,” said Lee, “especially repeat shoplifters.”
+“We are also holding female inmates on misdemeanor charges for longer periods of time,” said the Sheriff, “especially repeat shoplifters.”

 As with many crimes, 2019 saw the highest number, at 166.